Texas college football is limiting stadium capacity, mandating masks and testing athletes. Here’s what you need to know. | Fort Worth Business Press

 Need to stay updated on coronavirus news in Texas?
 Our evening roundup will help you stay on top of the day’s latest updates.
 Sign up here.

-This comes as Texas is still combatting high hospitalizations and deaths from the coronavirus pandemic, and as health officials continue to encourage people to keep distance from each other to prevent spread of the virus.
+This comes as Texas is still combating high hospitalizations and deaths from the coronavirus pandemic, and as health officials continue to encourage people to keep distance from each other to prevent the spread of the virus.

 How many fans will be allowed to attend?